-Among the factors used by CRA in determining a taxpayer’s principal province of residence are: where his driver’s licence and vehicle registration are issued, which province provides health care benefits, and in which province his spouse and dependants reside.
+Among the factors used by CRA in determining a taxpayer’s principal province of residence are the province:

 A decision in the Supreme Court of British Columbia confirmed that, where there are disputes as to province of residence, decisions will be made based on the specific facts in each situation.